 In Balance Energy

-Wind Turbines use the wind's energy to provide electricity instead of burning fossil fuels.
+Wind Turbines use the wind's energy to generate electricity.
 Here we look at wind turbines, the equipment used in a wind turbine system, how wind turbines work and assess the benefits of wind turbines.

 Wind turbines can be one of the most effective methods of generating electricity when sited in a good location.
 A correctly positioned wind turbine can produce excellent results, reducing the dependance on the National Grid and replacing carbon emissions that would otherwise have been generated from using conventional energy sources.